Legal Aid Alberta provides coverage most often when:

 What You Need Before You Call

-- Any legal documents you have been served with
+- Family Law matters: Any court dates that are in place; any court applications/claims you have made; any legal documents you have been served with